hpssjellis/spark-core-web-page-html-control/README.md

 particle.io Photon (formerly spark.io Core)-web-page-html-control
 ================================

+update Oct 15, 2015

+Arrgh!
+An update on the Photon has left this code not working for AnalogRead.
+It seems that for the new Photon.
+AnalogRead can not have the pinmode set.
+I have change the simple-web.ino to reflect this issue.
+It should work now.

 update Oct 13, 2015
 PWM send (write) for analog only works with this setup for pins A4, A5.